 Many factors affect oil and natural gas prices including general economic conditions, consumer preferences, discretionary spending levels, interest rates and the availability of capital to the industry.
 Decreases in oil and natural gas prices from current levels could adversely affect our revenues, net income, cash flow and proved reserves.
-Significant and prolonged price decreases could have a material adverse effect on our operations and limit our ability to fund capital expenditures.
-Without the ability to fund capital expenditures, we may be unable to replace production.
+Significant and prolonged price decreases could have a material adverse effect on our operations and limit our ability to fund capital expenditures, we may be unable to replace production.